pqrkchqps/diehard-dot-fund-user-manual/en/group_settings.md

 Your group profile consists of your group name and group description.

 The description gives new members a clear understanding of what that group is for.
-When adding a group description, describe what your group intends to do, for example, *A public group for us to approve requests for use of the gallery space* or *The space for our board members to consider budget proposals*.
+When adding a group description, describe what your group intends to do, for example, *"A public group for us to approve requests for use of the gallery space"* or *"The space for our board members to consider budget proposals"*.

 ## Group privacy

 Your privacy settings determine who can find your group, who can see the threads in your group, and how people join.

-When you start a new group, it will be automatically set to **Closed**: threads and members list are only visible to group members, but the group name and description are public.
-This means people can find your group and ask to join it, but the content of your discussions and decisions will stay private, unless you allow public threads.
+The default privacy setting for new groups is **Closed**: *anyone can find the group and ask to join.
+Only members can see who is in the group.
+Threads can be public or private.* This means people can find your group and ask to join, but the content of your discussions and decisions is private, unless you allow public threads (explained in the **Group permissions** section below).

-If you want the content of your discussions and decisions to be public on the web, change your group privacy to **Open**.
+If you want the content of your discussions and decisions to be public, change your group privacy to **Open**.
 The members list will only be visible to other members.

-If you want to totally hide your group, set your group privacy to **Secret**.
+If you want to hide your group, set your group privacy to **Secret**.
 This will mean only invited members will be able to see the group name, description, members list, and threads.

-Note, if you have a Secret group and change it to Open, all your existing threads will be made public.
-The same is true in reverse: changing an Open group to Secret will make all your threads private.
+NB: If you have a **Secret** group and change it to **Open**, all threads will become public.
+Changing an **Open** group to **Secret** will make all threads private.

 ## Group permissions – what can members do?